MerosCrypto/Meros/docs/RPC/Current/Merit.md

 ### `getDifficulty`

 `getDifficulty` replies with the current difficulty.
-It takes in zero arguments and the result of a string of the difficulty.
+It takes in zero arguments and the result is a string of the difficulty.

 ### `getBlock`